 Its name was given after an English nobleman, Lord Hugh Seymour.
 It has an area of 1.9 sq km (0.73 sq mi) and a maximum altitude of 28 m (92 ft).

-This island is home to a large population of blue-footed boobies and swallow-tailed gulls.
+This island is home to many blue-footed boobies and swallow-tailed gulls.
 It hosts one of the largest populations of frigate birds.
 It was formed from geological uplift.

 Pinzón (Duncan) Island